-Chowan University Annual Security Report and Fire Statistics for 2022
+Chowan University Annual Security Report and Fire Statistics for 2023

-Published 9/29/2023
+Published 9/30/2024

-The Annual Security Report and Fire Statistics for 2022 is prepared to fulfill the requirements set forth by the Jeanne Clery Campus Security Act.
+The Annual Security Report and Fire Statistics for 2023 is prepared to fulfill the requirements set forth by the Jeanne Clery Campus Security Act.
 This document is also a tool for Chowan University faculty, staff, and students, as well as prospective students, employees, and guests to know the many ways Chowan University meets the safety needs of its community.
 The Annual Security Report and Fire Statistics is mandated, by federal law, to be published by October 1 for the previous year's statistics (ex.
 2017 calendar year statistics are published on Oct.
 1, 2018, and the 2018 calendar year statistics will be published by Oct.
 1, 2019).

-The Chief of Campus Police and the Assistant Vice President for Campus Life compiled this final document, presented here.
+The Associate Vice President for Campus Life compiled this final document, presented here.
 If you have any specific questions about this document, feel free to contact Public Safety Monday-Friday at (252)398-1234 or via email at publicsafety@chowan.edu.